ompatel-2004/devops-intern-final/README.md

 ---

-## 12.4 Start NGINX for Log Testing
+# 17. Generate NGINX Logs

 Return to the repository root: